 - Boat/board identification decals and regatta stickers for all competitors.
-Sustainable options should be included as part of the selection process. - Yellow, blue and red leader bibs for leaders of each fleet plus 4 sets of five colour bibs for the medal Series.
+Sustainable options should be included as part of the selection process. - Competitor bibs with three-letter country code to all competitors (World Sailing shall approve the design of competitor bibs).
+Sustainable procurement principles should be applied including recycled content of materials. - Yellow, blue and red leader bibs for leaders of each fleet plus 4 sets of five colour bibs for the medal Series.